WanjuguN/Phase-4_Group-4-Project/README.md

 ## Data Source

 The dataset for this research is provided by the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), an esteemed international non-profit organization dedicated to scientific research for development.
-Established in 1972, ICRISAT is headquartered in Patancheru, Hyderabad, India, and operates several regional centers across Africa, including Bamako (Mali) and Nairobi (Kenya), as well as research stations in Niamey (Niger), Kano (Nigeria), Lilongwe (Malawi), Addis Ababa (Ethiopia), and Bulawayo (Zimbabwe).
+Established in 1972, ICRISAT is headquartered in Patancheru, Hyderabad, India, and operates several regional centres across Africa, including Bamako (Mali) and Nairobi (Kenya), as well as research stations in Niamey (Niger), Kano (Nigeria), Lilongwe (Malawi), Addis Ababa (Ethiopia), and Bulawayo (Zimbabwe).
 India, the host country, has granted ICRISAT special status as a UN Organization, providing it with unique immunities and tax privileges.

 ICRISAT has been collecting daily weather data in Hyderabad since 1978, resulting in a comprehensive dataset that spans over 40 years.
 This dataset includes crucial weather parameters such as maximum and minimum temperatures, relative humidity (morning and afternoon), wind speed, rainfall, bright sunshine hours, evaporation, radiation, and reference crop evapotranspiration (FAO56-ET).
 Additionally, it encompasses geospatial data, including longitude and latitude, enhancing the depth and scope of weather analysis.